realkendo/realkendo/README.md

  🌱 I’m currently learning **TypeScript & NextJS**

-💬 Ask me about **JavaScript, CSS, React... or anything about the Web**
+💬 Ask me about **JavaScript, CSS, React... or anything related to the Web and Math**

 ⚡ Fun fact **I'm a Golden State Warriors & Barcelona FC fan, i love spending time with friends and family, play sports, board games or video games in my free time**